zpb4/WRR-Manuscript-Lake-Mendocino-EFO-Model/README.md

 Inp - folder that includes the model input data sets for the model alternatives.
 Results - folder that includes the simulation results in comma separated format (csv) for the model alternatives.

-If there are any questions please leave comments in this repository or contact Chris Delaney of Sonoma Water at chris.delaney@scwa.ca.gov.
+If there are any questions please leave comments in this repository or contact Chris Delaney of University of San Diego - Scripps Institute of Oceanography at cjdelaney@ucsd.edu